|

 Family Forum

-On the request form, there is a field where you can indicate that you would like audio players.
-An adult must provide picture ID as collateral for the audio players, and will be held responsible for any missing or broken audio players.
+On the request form, there is a field where you can indicate that you would like to reserve GettyGuide multimedia players.
+An adult must provide picture ID as collateral for the players, and will be held responsible for any missing or broken players.

-Q: How many audio players can I reserve?
+Q: How many multimedia players may I reserve?

-Q: Can I preview the audio on the players?
+Q: Can I preview the content on the multimedia players?

-We recommend that you visit the Villa prior to your visit and listen to an audio player to pre-plan your stops.
-Make a free reservation by calling our school team at (310) 440-7300.
+We recommend that you visit the Getty prior to your visit and use a multimedia player to pre-plan your stops.
+Make a free reservation by calling (310) 449-7322 and speaking with a school group associate.

 Length of Visit

 Please arrive on time.
-Arriving late will impact your visit since picnic times, and audio players are scheduled at consecutively appointed times.
+Arriving late will impact your visit since picnic times are scheduled at consecutively appointed times.

 Q: How long will my entire visit last?